AgResearch/Benchmarks/science/blast-bwa/blast-bwa.md

 ## Purpose
 TBD

+## Setup
+The benchmark script `run-blast-bwa-benchmark` is created offline at AgResearch by running the script `setup-blast-bwa-benchmark`.

 ## Installation

 Create a Conda environment based on the provided environment specification file and then activate the environment before building and running the benchmark.